DCC-EX/CommandStation-EX/Release_Notes/ThrottleAssists.md

 Turnouts:

 The conventional turnout definition commands and the ```<H>``` responses do not contain information about the turnout description which may have been provided in an EXRAIL script.
-A turnout description is much more user friendly than T123 and having a list helps the throttle UI build a suitable set of buttons.
+A turnout description is much more user friendly than the cryptic "T123", and having a list helps the throttle UI build a suitable set of buttons.

 ```<JT>``` command returns a list of turnout ids.
 The throttle should be uninterested in the turnout technology used but needs to know the ids it can throw/close and monitor the current state.
 e.g.  response ```<jT 1 17 22 19>```